-Jenkins Johnson Projects is pleased to announce Homeostasis, two simultaneous exhibitions curated by Dexter Wimberly.
+Jenkins Johnson Projects is pleased to announce Homeostasis, curated by Dexter Wimberly.

-Homeostasis includes new bodies of work by Galveston, Texas-based artist, Leonardo Benzant, and New Haven, Connecticut-based artist, Vaughn Spann.
-Both present work that reflect a keen interest in balance and the natural interconnectivity of the seen and unseen world.
+Homeostasis includes new bodies of work by Galveston, Texas-based artist, Leonardo Benzant, presenting work that reflects a keen interest in balance and the natural interconnectivity of the seen and unseen world.

 Born in New York City to Dominican parents, with Haitian heritage, Leonardo Benzant's practice includes painting, performance, sculpture, sound, and installation as he investigates deeply personal experiences of identity, ancestry, family, community and spirituality.
 Leonardo, at times, metaphorically refers to his practice as Urban Shamanism inspired by a character he created called Kamarioka: The Chameleon.
 Information is drawn from the uniquely shared history of code switching, double-consciousness and multiple narratives that people of African descent have inherited and are compelled to adopt as a survival strategy for daily life.
 Like this common experience Benzant’s work straddles two worlds, embodying the dynamics of being both sacred and secular.
 Homeostasis features Benzant’s mixed media sculptures made from glass beads, clothes, coffee grinds, glitter and other miscellaneous items, as well as works on paper completed during his recent residence at the Galveston Artist Residency which serve as a visual diary.